minhdtb/iec-60870/README.md

 ## Examples

 ### Client
-Write your simple client application like this
+Write your simple client application (master) like this
 ```csharp
  var client = new ClientSAP("127.0.0.1", 2404);
  client.NewASdu += asdu => {